-5 CODE OF CONDUCT
+5. CODE OF CONDUCT

-5.1 [DP] In addition to competitors submitting a Sailor Code of Conduct online during Measurement, competitors and support persons shall comply with reasonable requests from race officials.
+5.1 [DP] In addition to completing an online Sailor Code of Conduct, competitors and support persons shall comply with reasonable requests from race officials.

-6 SIGNALS MADE ASHORE
+6. SIGNALS MADE ASHORE

-- 6.1 Signals made ashore will be displayed on the flagpole at the ODU Sailing Center. - 6.2 When flag AP is displayed ashore, '1 minute' is replaced with 'not less than 30 minutes' in Race Signals AP. - 6.3 [SP] Flag D with one sound indicates Harbor Launch.
-Boats shall not leave their assigned space at BBSA until this signal is made.
-The warning signal will not be made before the scheduled time or less than 30 minutes after flag D is displayed.
+- 6.1 Signals made ashore will be displayed from the flagpole located at the Sail Newport Youth Dock. - 6.2 When flag "AP" is displayed, "1 minute" is replaced with "not less than 60 minutes" in Race Signal "AP". - 6.3 [DP] Flag D with one sound indicates Harbor Launch.
+Boats shall not leave their assigned space at the venue launch until this signal is made.
+The warning signal will not be made before the scheduled time or less than 60 minutes after flag D is displayed.

-7 SCHEDULE OF RACES
+7. SCHEDULE OF RACES